-Here is another very interesting study that compared people taking Natural Dessicated Thyroid to those taking Levothyroxine:
+Here is another very interesting study (2) that compared people taking Natural Desiccated Thyroid to those taking Levothyroxine:

-This study showed that patients taking Natural Dessicated Thyroid (Like armour thyroid, naturethroid and westhroid) experienced more weight loss and HALF of the people in the study said that they preferred taking NDT over levothyroxine.
+This study showed that patients taking Natural Desiccated Thyroid (Like Armour thyroid, Nature-Throid, and WP Thyroid) experienced more weight loss and HALF of the people in the study said that they preferred taking NDT over levothyroxine.

-And here is another very important study comparing equivalent dosing (based on pituitary function and TSH) of T4 medication vs T3 only medication:
+And here is another very important study (3) comparing equivalent dosing (based on pituitary function and TSH) of T4 medication vs T3-only medication:

 Moral of the story?

-Most patients not only prefer to take Natural dessicated thyroid (medication that includes T3 hormone) but this medication also results in more weight loss and an improved quality of life.
+Most patients not only prefer to take Natural desiccated thyroid (medication that includes T3 hormone) but this medication also results in more weight loss and improved quality of life.

 But here is another important note side note:

-Natural Dessicated Thyroid still contains T4 (in fact the majority is still T4).
+Natural Desiccated Thyroid still contains T4 (in fact the majority is still T4).